 Here’s how accessible design can work for you and why

 The average age in Canada is 40 years old, it is also the average for the highest income, and the average age for people with disabilities.
 According to the World Health Organization (WHO), about 15% of the world’s population lives with some form of disability and that percentage is only to grow as the population increases.
 That doesn’t even factor in the minor temporary impairments that can happen when someone burns their thumb and can’t type on their screen.
-That’s a large portion of revenue you could be losing out on just because you’ve neglected to make sure your site was available to everyone and cater to the needs of your profitable clients.
+That’s a large portion of revenue you could be losing out on just because you’ve neglected to make sure your site was available to everyone in the brand community and cater to the needs of your profitable clients.

 It is best to think of User Accessibility as an extension of User Experience design.
 Just imagine how people with different disabilities will experience the same content, get familiar with the technology and challenges, and welcome it was a part of the design process.
 Accessible design is really about customer service.
 The goal of any business is to meet the needs and expectations of their target audience as quickly as possible.
-Cutting 15% of your target audience out due to inaccessibility is just a rookie mistake.
+Cutting 15% of your brand community out due to inaccessibility is just a rookie mistake.

 What is Accessible Design?